-Best answer: The Weather Channel is available on frndly TV, Fubo TV and on three plans from AT&T TV Now.
+Best answer: You can watch The Weather Channel live on frndly TV, Fubo TV and on three plans from AT&T TV Now.

 - Option 1: Fubo TV (From $55 a month)